Einstein-Yang-Mills fields in conformally compact manifolds: Fredholmness for generalized Laplacians in the -calculus

 In particular, for this class of generalized Laplacians, the indicial roots do {\em not} depend on $(x_0,y_0)$.
 In general, however, in order to simplify the analysis we must impose the {\em constancy} of the indicial roots, which we take for granted from now on.
 Another simplifying assumption takes place if we assume that $\mathcal L$ is {\em formally self-adjoint}.
 In this case, there holds $\mathcal I(\mathcal L)(\zeta)=\mathcal I(\mathcal L)(n-\overline{\zeta})$, so the indicial roots are symmetric about the line ${\rm Re}\,\zeta=n/2$.
 Assume further that there exists no indicial root $\zeta$ with ${\rm Re}\,\zeta=n/2$ and let $I_{\mathcal L}$ be the largest open interval containing $n/2$ for which there is no indicial root $\zeta$ with ${\rm Re}\,\zeta\in I_{\mathcal L}$; the radius of $I_{\mathcal L}$ is called the {\em indicial radius} in \cite{lee2006fredholm}.
 In a sense, the non-indicial interval $I_{\mathcal L}$ determines a putative ``Fredholm range'' for $\mathcal L$, which is confirmed by the next fundamental theorem, a rather special case of a general result proved in \cite{mazzeo1987meromorphic,mazzeo1988hodge}.

 \begin{theorem} [Fredholmness for generalized Laplacians in the $0$-calculus] Let $(M,g)$ be ALH and let $\mathcal L$ be a (not necessarily geometric but formally self-adjoint) generalized Laplacian operator acting on sections of a vector bundle $E$ over $M$ and satisfying the assumptions above.
-Then the following hold: \begin{itemize} \item For any $(x_0,y_0)\in X$,
+Then